 The Unicode Standard draws its unified Han character repertoire from a number of different character set standards.
-These standards, dictionaries and other documents are grouped into nine sources, listed in the tables that follow.
+These standards, dictionaries and other documents are grouped into nine sources.
+The detailed listing of all of those sources, including bibliographic references for the various standards and other documents involved, can be found in Unicode Standard Annex #38, "Unicode Han Database (Unihan)."
 The primary work of unifying and ordering the characters from these sources was done by the Ideographic Rapporteur Group (IRG).